FlyingKatsu-Discord-Bots/MrProg/mkdocs/docs/commands/display.md

+title_parent: ?>
+Description: Post the profile of the specified netnavi in the current channel.
+If no netnavi is specified, it defaults to the user's primary partner.
+Profile info includes customizable properties, currency, online status, equipment, and battle stats.

 # Command: Display

 The display command will post the profile of the specified netnavi in the current channel.
 If no netnavi is specified, it defaults to the user's primary partner.